RosettaCommons/documentation/Getting-Started.md

 Just treat it like a [[local install into userspace|Getting-Started#installation-on-mac-linux]].

 ##Windows
-(sad_trombone_sound.mpg) Unfortunately, we are not able to support Rosetta on Windows.
-There are a few reasons:
+(sad_trombone_sound.mp3) Unfortunately, we are not able to support Rosetta on Windows.
+The two main reasons are that 1) almost all Windows computers are desktops/laptops with insufficient power to run most of Rosetta's applications, and 2) there are no free, easy-to-use C++ compilers available for Windows.
+If you have access to a native Windows C++ compiler, you may be able to get Rosetta running (this is how Rosetta@HOME, which runs on Windows, is produced).
+If you wish to install [[Cygwin|https://en.wikipedia.org/wiki/Cygwin]], it is technically possible to use G++ under Cygwin to compile Rosetta under Windows.
+Again, this is not supported, but it has been done.